itsliamdowd/Learn-Swift/LessonTwo/LessonTwo.md

 To define a variable with a string value, use ````var myVariable = "This is my variable"````

-**Project:** Make a variable that contains "Hello World!" as a string value.
+**Project:** Make a variable that contains "Hello World!" as a string value

 ### Integer
-In Swift, an integer represents a number value.
+In Swift, an integer represents a number value

-Integers can be positive or negative but cannot contain a decimal value.
+Integers can be positive or negative but cannot contain a decimal value

+Integers cannot be wrapped in double quotes and should be represented as just a regular number like ````4````

-**Project:** Make a variable that contains your favorite number as an integer value.
+**Project:** Make a variable that contains your favorite number as an integer value

 ### Float